sergey-lysenko/opentopomap/README.md

 - contours are stored in separate database for easier handling of changes and updates
 - added patching of phyghtmap to be compatible with gdal 3.x (added handling of reversed lat/lon)
 - utilized phyghtmap's --simplifyContoursEpsilon parameter which simplifies contours.
 Without this parameter, a lot of noice added to generated data as well as lines are too "blocky".
-Amount of simplificatiobn is configurable.
-Activated simplification reduces amount of required RAM and size of generated data, but increases runtime significantly.
+Amount of simplificatiobn is configurable
+- activated simplification reduces amount of required RAM and size of generated data, but **increases runtime significantly**.